 The files for the optional features on a Windows PC are always there, but the feature is not installed.
 Since telnet is an optional feature, here is how you can enable it:

-Telnet will now be enabled and you may continue to see the command line to connect to a remote computer.
+Telnet will now be enabled and you may continue to use the command line to connect to a remote computer.

-To disable telnet, simply uncheck the box next to “Telnet Client” in the Optional Features window.
+To disable Telnet, simply uncheck the box next to “Telnet Client” in the Optional Features applet.

 Enable Telnet from Command Prompt

 You can also enable the telnet client directly from the Command Prompt.
 This method can come in handy if you are already inside the Command Prompt and trying to connect remotely using telnet.

 Ensure you are running Command Prompt with elevated privileges.

 The command will run silently and install telnet in the background.
 Alternatively, you can also use this command to enable Telnet:

 Note: Elevated privileges are required to run the DISM command.

 You can now begin connecting to a remote computer once the telnet is installed